Valarie Kaur: Civil rights activist, lawyer, award-winning filmmaker, educator, author, & Sikh American Voice

 During her work, whether inside supermax prisons, on the military base at Guantanamo, or at sites of mass shootings, she identified a surprising key element for social change: the ethic of love.
 Today she leads the Revolutionary Love Project to champion love as a public ethic and wellspring for social action.

 Valarie earned undergraduate degrees in Religious Studies and International Relations at Stanford University, a master’s in theological studies at Harvard Divinity School, where she was a Harvard University Presidential Scholar, and a J.D. at Yale Law School, where she was a Knight Law and Media Scholar.
 She has worked on complex civil rights cases, clerked on the Senate Judiciary Committee and served as a legal observer at Guantanamo Bay.
 She was a faculty member of the Stanford Philosophy Institute, teaching high school students religion and philosophy.
 Valarie was recognized as a “Young Global Leader” by the World Economic Forum.
+She has an honorary doctorate from the California Institute of Integral Studies.
 She is a member of the California Bar.

 ``a standout figure in the world of interfaith organizing and activism`` — The Center for American Progress